 The UKRR provides a focus for the collection and analysis of standardised data relating to the incidence, clinical management and outcome of renal disease.
 Data will be accepted quarterly by automatic downloading from renal centre databases.
 There will be a core dataset, with optional elements of special interest that may be entered by agreement for defined periods.
 A report will be published annually to allow a comparative audit of facilities, patient demographics, quality of care and outcome measures.
-Reports using the data collected can be generated at centre, regional and national level by interested parties via the data portal on the UKRR website www.renalreg.org.
 Participation is mandated in England through the recommendation in the Renal National Service Framework and the NHS Commissioning document A06 Renal Dialysis.
 During the earlier years of the UKRR there was a focus on RRT, including transplantation, this now extends to other areas of nephrology.
 The UKRR provides an independent source of data and analysis on national activity in renal disease.